Yacht Charter Contracts

 The specific terms of each charter will be detailed in the Yacht Charter Agreement, signed by the charterer and the yacht owner or their representatives.
-The yacht charterer will normally pay, in addition to the charter fee and at cost, all fuel and lubricating oil costs for the yacht and tender, all harbour, pilot and divers’ fees, water, electricity, local taxes as applicable and all food and beverages for the charterer’s party.
+The yacht charterer will generally pay, in addition to the charter fee and at cost, all fuel and lubricating oil costs for the yacht and tender, all harbour, pilot and divers’ fees, water, electricity, local taxes as applicable and all food and beverages for the charterer’s party.
 Yacht charter rates are subject to change without notice.

 A yacht charter fee is payable for the exclusive charter of the yacht.
 The charter fee includes the charter of the yacht with all its equipment in working order: tools, stores, cleaning materials, basic consumable stores for engine-room, deck and cabins etc.; the crew’s wages, food; the insurance of the yacht for marine risk and third party claims and the crew for employer’s liability.